Skip to main content

 How Adbry (tralokinumab) works

-Adbry (tralokinumab) is an immune modulator known as an interleukin antagonist.
-It targets interleukin-13 (IL-13), a protein that's part of your immune system that can cause inflammation.
-Adbry (tralokinumab) stops IL-13 from working.
-This lowers inflammation in your skin to help treat symptoms of eczema or atopic dermatitis, such as inflammation and itchiness of the skin.
+Adbry (tralokinumab) is a type of immune modulator known as an interleukin antagonist.
+It works by blocking and stopping interleukin-13 (IL-13) from working.
+IL-13 is a protein that's part of your immune system that can cause inflammation.

 Common BrandsAdbry